dimetrio-ua/kottans-frontend/README.md

     <img src="/task_git_basics/learngitbranching-remote.jpg" alt="learngitbranching.js.org Remote Repositories" width="800">
   </details>

-> *As it seems to me, although visually all these colored circles look logical and nice, but the level of understanding of these tutorials for me personally is worse than the classical course, as was in Udasity, where everything is shown by real examples.
+> *As it seems to me, although visually all these colored circles look logical and nice, but the level of understanding of these tutorials for me personally is worse than the classical course, as was with Udacity, where everything is shown by real examples.
 As I see it, even the official Git documentation comes out clearer than these exercises.
 I guess I'm a bit of a retard.*:grimacing:

 ---

 ## Linux CLI, and HTTP

-1. Linux Survival Guide was pretty interesting and had an nice old-school charm, like in DOS childhood.
+**1. Linux Survival Guide**

   <details>
     <summary>4 Steps of Linux Survival Guide Screenshot</summary>